neilabdev/iDelayedJob/README.md

 ## License

-NLDelayedJob is available under the MIT license.
+iDelayedJob is available under the MIT license.
 See the LICENSE file for more info.